N3m0n10/Palamedes/README.md

-# *SUPERPONG* is a multi games plataform made with PYTHON and GO
+# *OGYGIA* is a multi games plataform made with PYTHON and GO

 ### FEATURING